 Feeding Tip: Try following a regular feeding schedule to help baby eat consistent amounts of food.
 Helps to make sure baby is getting the appropriate amount of food.

 Sign Language: Use hand movements along with associated words to teach baby to communicate with gestures.
+Even if baby can’t speak yet, they can learn how to sign they want more or are all done!
 Helps baby develop early communication skills.

 Blow More Raspberries: Try blowing raspberries again.
 This time, baby may blow raspberries and bubbles back.
 Helps baby by setting a foundation for language, social skills and other skills such as eating and drinking from a cup.

 Board Book Fun: Finding books with interactive elements like fold outs or noises are fun surprises!
 Let baby take their time turning the pages.
 Helps baby develop language skills and interactive elements can excite baby's senses.

 Moo and Baa: Use animal sounds when playing or reading to baby.
 Point out a picture of an animal then make the sound that animals make: “A cow goes moo,” “A sheep goes baa”.
 Helps baby learn to listen to different types of sounds.

 Name Game: Point to the different parts of your face and name them for baby.
 Point to your nose and say "mommy's nose."
 Continue to do this with other facial features and see how baby reacts.
 Helps baby develop communication skills.

 Baby in the Middle: Put baby’s favorite toys on the floor in a large circle.
 Place them in the middle – tummy down.
 Watch them reach and move around to play with toys.
 Helps baby develop a strong core and learn to coordinate multiple movements at once.